Just-Some-Plugins/AutoRepo-Worker/README.md

 </summary>

-To use this script, you need to set up a webhook on your plugin's repository.
+To use this worker, you need to set up a webhook on your plugin's repository.

 1. Go to your repository's settings.